 During surgical stage, implants are placed in the anterior area of the mandible.
 When hopeless teeth are present, they are removed and in majority of instances dental implants are placed during the same surgery.
 Existing denture is relined and about 3 month are allowed for appropriate healing of the bone, gums and integration of the dental implants with the jaw bone.

 Upon completion of the healing, dentist proceeds with the fabrication of an implant denture.
 If indicated dentist makes a completely new prosthesis.
 Some patients can also have their existing denture converted into the implant retained denture.
-There are a number of factors which are considered whether a new prosthesis is fabricated or an existing denture is converted into an overdenture.
-Included is a link to the article which addresses this issue- Can My Denture Be Converted Into Implant Denture.
+There are a number of factors which are considered whether a new prosthesis is fabricated or an existing denture is converted into an implant denture.
+Here is a link to the article which discusses when en existing denture can be converted into an implant denture.

 Upon completion of the prosthesis, patient is given care instructions and patient is usually recalled on a once or twice a year schedule for the follow up and maintenance appointments.